Can you sell your home if it does not have an electrical installation certificate?

 For all alterations or additions made to the electrics in your home since the year 2005, they have to meet the requirements provided in Part P of the Building Regulations.
 Part P requires that all electrical work in residential properties is completed to a safe standard.

-The local authorities, to ensure all electrical works have met this standard, require that these works be certified using an electrical installation certificate (EIC) within 30 days of the work being completed.
+To ensure all electrical works have met this standard, the local authorities require that these works be certified using an electrical installation certificate (EIC) within 30 days of the work being completed.

 What do you need an electrical completion certificate for?